jeremytammik/tbc/a/2058_rvt_file_version.md

 **Answer:**
 You can start Revit from an external `EXE` using [Process.Start](https://duckduckgo.com/?q=process.start).

-All the other steps you describe require a valid Revit API context: to create `DataStorage`, set extensinble storage data in its `Entity` and save the document.
+All the other steps you describe require a valid Revit API context: to create `DataStorage`, set extensible storage data in its `Entity` and save the document.

 One way to obtain a valid Revit API context is to use an [external event](https://www.revitapidocs.com/2024/05089477-4612-35b2-81a2-89c4f44370ea.htm).